Evaluating Search-Based Software Microbenchmark Prioritization: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper proposes the first multi-objective search-based approach for \gls{tcp} on software microbenchmarks (and performance tests in general).
-The approach optimizes three objectives, i.e., coverage, coverage overlap among benchmarks, and performance change size obtained from historical data.
-These objectives are based on existing research in search-based \gls{tcp} on unit tests and performance regression testing with microbencharks.

-Through an extensive experimental evaluation on \numprojects{} Java projects with \gls{jmh} suites, we study the approach's effectiveness and efficiency when instantiated with \nummoeas{} \glspl{moea}; compared to two coverage-based, greedy \gls{tcp} baselines; and considering only changed coverage information.
-The evaluations reveal that the \gls{ibea} is the best-suited algorithm for solving the microbenchmark prioritization problem, our search-based approach outperforms the greedy baselines considerably, and that change-awareness has no impact on technique effectiveness; all at a reasonable runtime overhead.
+This paper defines \gls{sbsmbp} and \saGreedy{} \gls{smbp} techniques relying on three objectives: coverage, coverage overlap among benchmarks, and performance change size obtained from historical data.
+With an extensive experimental evaluation on \numprojects{} Java projects with \gls{jmh} suites, we study the effectiveness and efficiency of a total of \num{18} new \gls{smbp} techniques and compare these to two coverage-based, greedy \gls{smbp} baselines.
+The results reveal that the best \gls{sbsmbp} technique is competitive with the best greedy baselines but does not improve on its effectiveness.
+Surprisingly, the \saGreedy{} technique relying only on the historical performance change size is sometimes more but at least equally effective as the best coverage-based, greedy baselines and \gls{sbsmbp} techniques while being significantly more efficient.

-Although our approach is considerably more effective than previous approaches, there is still room for improvement, both in terms of effectiveness and efficiency.
-Hence, we envision future research to \begin{inparaenum} \item assess our approach (and generally \gls{tcp} on microbenchmarks) on performance mutations and developer-reported performance bugs, \item investigate novel search-based algorithms targeting \gls{tcp} for microbenchmarks, and \item devise performance-focused search objectives that are better proxies for performance changes than the ones divised here. \end{inparaenum}
+This paper provides evidence that \gls{smbp} is a difficult problem to solve and more work is required going forward.
+Hence, we envision future research to \begin{inparaenum} \item assess \gls{smbp} on performance mutations and developer-reported performance bugs, \item investigate novel algorithms (potentially search-based) specifically targeting \gls{smbp}, and \item devise process- and performance-focused, ideally non-coverage-based, objectives that serve as better proxies for performance changes than the ones studied here. \end{inparaenum}